-In the mean time, the subject of all this obloquy, who had retired to Memingen on his first discovery of the combination formed against him, awaited, with an appearance of stern composure, the sentence of removal from his command, which he was in daily expectation of receiving.
+In the mean time, the subject of all this obloquy, who had retired to Memingen on his first discovery of the combination formed against him, awaited with an appearance of stern composure, the sentence of removal from his command, which he was in daily expectation of receiving.
+Whatever might have been his inward feel-he was too proud to attempt to turn his enemies.

+from their purpose by any appearance of submission, or to endeavour to avert his fall by reminding the Emperor of his past exertions in his cause.
+It is probable that he considered either course an useless exertion to prevent what was unavoidable.
 Before the scrutiny into his conduct was finished, intelligence reached the Diet, from the Elector of Saxony, of the landing of Gustavus Adolphus.
-The Emperor had made but little mention of the preparations of the King of Sweden in his opening speech to the Assembly; as slight notice was taken of his actual appearance in Pomerania by the Catholic Electors, who were too eagerly engaged in effecting the humiliation of a political rival, to pay much attention to the descent of a foreign enemy in a distant quarter.
+The Emperor had made but little mention of the preparations of the King of Sweden in his opening speech to the Assembly.
+As slight notice was taken of his actual appearance in Pomerania by the Catholic Electors, who were too eagerly engaged in effecting the humiliation of a political rival, to pay much attention to the descent of a foreign enemy in a distant quarter, and who, until the disgrace of Wallenstein was fully effected, pretended to consider the dispute with the Swedes as a matter in which the Empire generally was in no respect concerned.